-Kay does not agree with the determination made by Social Security Scotland on their application for PADP.
-They ask for a re-determination 60 days after they receive the original notification.
-Kay explains that they forgot about the 42 day time limit to apply for a re-determination.
+Mia's mother does not agree with the determination made by Social Security Scotland on her daughter's application for CDP.
+She asks for a re-determination 60 days after she receives the original notification.
+Mia's mother explains that she forgot about the 42 day time limit to apply for a re-determination.

-Social Security Scotland does not accept that Kay has a good reason for requesting it after 42 days.
-Kay has the right to apply directly to the First-tier Tribunal to appeal this decision.
+Social Security Scotland does not accept that Mia's mother has a good reason for requesting it after 42 days.
+Mia and her mother have the right to apply directly to the First-tier Tribunal to appeal this decision.